prunepytest/prunepytest/README.md

   - **What environments are supported?**
   The minimum required Python version is 3.7
   The minimum required pytest version is 7.2
-  Linux, macOS, and Windows are supported, and covered in CI.
+  Linux (x86_64, arm64), macOS (x86_64, arm64), and Windows (x86, x86_64) are supported,
+  covered in CI, and available as pre-built binary wheels on PyPI.
+More environments may be added in the future based on demand.

   - **Is this compatible with [xdist](https://pytest-xdist.readthedocs.io/)?**